ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 * clarified the difference between `render` and `inline` dispositions
 * created a way for the messageId and timestamp to be shared in the MLS additional authenticated data field
+* expanded discussion of what can and should be rendered when a mention is encountered; discussed how to prevent confusion attacks with mentions.